-One of the most important things we can all do to support each other through this crisis is to appreciate the power of community.
+One of the most important things we can all do to help each other through this crisis is to appreciate the power of community.

 It’s steps like shopping locally via small businesses; postponing travel instead of cancelling it; and bracing our neighbours, friends, family and colleagues with resources and advice that will help us all – especially those most in need – survive.